literarymachine/rights-deploy/README.md

     $ ansible-playbook -i staging proxy.yml --extra-vars "proxy_ssl_cert=/path/to/cert proxy_ssl_key=/path/to/key proxy_ssl_chain=/path/to/chain"

 This will create an Apache virtual host that listens on port 443 and proxies as described above.
 Additionally, non-HTTPS URLs will be rewritten to HTTPS.

+## Caveats

+These playbooks currently require Ansible 1.9, which is older and less supported.
+You may want to use an optional virtual environment for use that will also allow you to install its dependencies.

+    $ virtualenv venv
+    $ source venv/bin/activate
+    $ pip install -r requirements.txt

+If you are still using Python 2.7, you may need to install `virtualenv` first:

+    $ pip install virtualenv

+To exit out of the virtual environment:

+    $ deactivate

+There is an [open issue](https://github.com/rightsstatements/rights-deploy/issues/24) to upgrade Ansible to a more recent release.